-How to remove adhesive vinyl graphics without damaging your vehicle?
-Although removing vinyl graphics from the surface of a vehicle is tedious work.
-It’s often a simple straight-forward task.
+How to remove adhesive vinyl graphics without damaging your vehicle is important to know.
+Although removing vinyl graphics from the surface of a vehicle is tedious work, it’s often a simple straight-forward task.
 Removing undamaged decals is a step-by-step process.
 It’s important to take your time and not skip any step.
 Hurrying this process usually leads to bigger problems up to and including surface damage to the vehicle.
 Damaging the substrate of a car or truck during vinyl graphics removal can be expensive.
 The marring of the surface can be so severe that it requires paint.
 A new paint job can cost thousands of dollars.
 That’s why it’s so important to know how to remove adhesive vinyl graphics the right way.

 Test it first